Libensemble/libensemble/docs/executor/overview.rst

 which launches the ``forces.x`` application as an MPI task.

 .. note::
-    Applications or tasks submitted via the Balsam executor are referred to as **"jobs"** within Balsam, including within Balsam's database and when describing the state of a completed submission.
+    Applications or tasks submitted via the Balsam Executor are referred to as **"jobs"** within Balsam, including within Balsam's database and when describing the state of a completed submission.

+The MPIExecutor autodetects system criteria such as the appropriate MPI launcher and mechanisms to poll and kill tasks.
+It will also partition resources amongst workers, ensuring that runs utilise different resources (e.g. nodes).
+Furthermore, the MPIExecutor offers resilience via the feature of re-launching tasks that fail because of system factors.

+Various back-end mechanisms may be used by the Executor to best interact with each system, including proxy launchers or task management systems such as Balsam_.
+Currently, these Executors launch at the application level within an existing resource pool.
+However, submissions to a batch scheduler may be supported in future Executors.

 .. _Balsam: https://balsam.readthedocs.io/en/latest/